mondoohq/cnspec/README.md

 ### Remote scan targets

 You can also specify remote targets to scan.
-The following provides examples of scanning remote targets:
+For example:

 ```bash
 # to scan a docker image: